GeorgeW-alt2/Qubox/README.md

 # Qubox

-to find the PIN, typically between the last two OR durations
+find the solution, check for slight abnormalities in the chart for the solution.